 Revd David Lloyd

 Holy Communion is allowed however the conditions to be met for this to happen are stringent and difficult for St. Mary's at this time.
-For this reason we are starting with Morning Worship on Sunday 12th July at 10am.
+For this reason we are having Morning Worship at 10am on Sundays.

 We are discouraged from using hymnbooks or service booklets so for the time being everything will be single use.
 Please take your copy home with you after the service.